 Does it have room to run after its share price shrank due to COVID-19?
 Possibly.
 But my attitude towards Canadian Utilities is similar to that of Canadian Western Bank.
 Even though I’m a born and raised Albertan, I don’t want to be exposed to companies with a high reliability on the province.

 Don’t get caught up in the fact it’s almost a Dividend King.
-There’s plenty of other reliable income plays in Canada today, especially in the utility sector, that can give you more growth than Canadian Utilities.
+If you’re looking to buy stocks in the utility sector, there are better plays.